joomla/joomla-framework/docs/testing.md

 ## PHP Unit Tests

-This section provides some useful information about making PHP unit tests.
+This section provides some useful information about creating PHP unit tests.

-It is important to note that unit test code must follow the same coding standards as the rest of the platform.
-To that end, code style must be observed and DocBlocks fully completed.
-The `@since` tag must be included when you add a new, full test (not necessary for test stubs that are marked as incomplete).
+> **Note**
+>
+> Unit tests should always observe the [Joomla Framework Coding Standards](https://github.com/joomla/coding-standards/).
+> Ensure the code is well formatted and that full DocBlocks are
+> provided.
+Most importantly, ensure the @since tag reflects the version
+> the test was added.
+(Not necessary for tests stubs that are marked
+> as incomplete.

 ### Accessing and Invoking Protected Properties and Methods